yutingcxiang/i.nvest/README.md

 ## i.nvest

-i.nvest is designed for investors to create and share their investments and funds.
+Create and share your i.nvestments.

 Sign up through the site or using your Google account to begin creating your own investments and to view the top funds chosen by users.

 ## Installation